yilmazbayindir/Design_Patterns/Structural_Patterns/Bridge/README.md

 ## When and why should the Bridge Pattern be used?
 - Use this pattern when you need to hide implementation details of an abstraction from clients.
-- Use this pattern when you need to develop or change an implementation without disturbing the clients.
+- Use this pattern when you need to develop or change the implementation of an abstraction without disturbing the clients.
 - Use this pattern when you want to avoid a permanent binding between abstractions and their implementations so that you can select or switch the desired implementation at runtime.
 - Use this pattern when you want to extend your class hierarchy in several independent dimensions so that abstractions and their implementations can be extended by subclassing in related dimension.